-- Begin this diet once you have been cleared by your surgeon. - Remember to stop drinking 30 minutes before, during, and for 30 minutes after meals. - Portion sizes are approximate. - Continue to use high-protein liquids as needed to meet your daily goals. - Never eat more than 1 cup of food at mealtime.
+- Begin this diet once you have been cleared by your surgeon. - Don't drink 30 minutes before or after your meal, or while eating. - Portion sizes are approximate. - Continue to use high-protein liquids as needed to meet daily goals. - Never eat more than 1 cup of food at mealtime.